GreenfieldTech/nuts/README.md

-Complex routing topologies can be implemented by "mounting" sub-controllers under the main controller - by setting fields to additional `Controller` implementations and annotating them with the `@Subscriber` annotation with the path set to the method or field you want your sub-controller to be accessible under.
+Complex routing topologies can be implemented by "mounting" sub-controllers under the main controller - by setting fields to additional `Controller` implementations and annotating them with the `@Subscribe` annotation with the path set to the method or field you want your sub-controller to be accessible under.

 ### A Sample Main and Sub Controllers